 Expansion to areas outside of Kansas City became part of the growth strategy of the company.
 In 1990, controlling interest of Minneapolis-based Witcher Construction was acquired.
 In 1992, Drake Construction Company in Portland, Oregon became part of the team.
 In the late 1990's, LTB Contractors, Inc. of Houston was acquired and then Hughes/Smith, Inc., a Colorado Springs-based general contractor.
 January 2000 witnessed the acquisition of Atlanta's R. J. Griffin & Company General Contractors.

 These acquisitions rounded out the JE Dunn Construction Company team.
-In 2012, we were ranked the twelfth largest general building company in the United States.
+Today we are among the top 15 largest domestic building contractors in the United States.

 Today, JE Dunn Construction is a leading provider of construction management services, design-build, and integrated project delivery.
-Our time honored tradition of delivering construction in a manner exceeding the expectation of clients holds true, and our client relationships are always our utmost priority.
+Its time honored tradition of delivering construction in a manner exceeding the expectation of clients holds true.

 Rankings & Revenue

 JE Dunn Construction is ranked consistently among the top contractors nationwide in several specialty areas.
-These rankings, based on 2012 revenues, are provided by Engineering News-Record (ENR) magazine.
+These rankings for 2016, based on 2015 revenues, are provided by Engineering News-Record (ENR) magazine.

 the support of the Dunn Family Foundation, JE Dunn supported more than 300 philanthropies last year.
 JE Dunn has created an environment for employees which encourages them to get involved in the communities in which they live and work.
 We aren't just dedicated to building buildings, we are committed to building better communities.